Pippala1898/learningforplanning/README.md

       For DataLoading
 We use the data_loader.py script to load our image data.
 The data folder (link below) contains the loaded data we used to train the autoencoder and do other tasks.
-These data are extracted from the visual data https://drive.google.com/drive/folders/1yOeUfWFkWcxhbg2iXEQBigcaInrypcbn?usp=sharing
+These data are extracted from the visual data. https://drive.google.com/drive/folders/1yOeUfWFkWcxhbg2iXEQBigcaInrypcbn?usp=sharing

       For model train: